 The Modified Stage 2 platform was implemented on April 29, 2016 for Program Years 2015 - 2017.
 All participants were expected to use only CEHRT software that was certified at the 2014 level and were given some alternate measure exclusion opportunities for those that were expected to demonstrate MU (years 1 and 2) during the 2015-2016 Program Years.
 There were no alternate measure exclusions available during the 2017 Program Year.
-Modified Stage 2 criteria created a bridge between the Previous Stage 1/Stage 2 criteria and the upcoming Stage 3 reporting requirements (beginning January 1, 2018).
-All participants were given a 90-day EHR Meaningful Use reporting period for Program Years 2015-2017, in accordance with CMS regulations.
-All CQM reporting requirements remain the same as the requirements from Program Year 2014.
-Although functionality currently exists in the State Level Registry for electronic CQM reporting, none of Mississippi's providers took advantage of this functionality.
-All CQMs were manually entered.
+Modified Stage 2 criteria created a bridge between the Previous Stage 1/Stage 2 criteria and the upcoming Stage 3 reporting requirements (beginning January 1, 2020).
+All participants were given a 90-day EHR Meaningful Use reporting period for Program Years 2015-2017 and 2018, in accordance with CMS regulations.
+CQM reporting for Program Year 2018, going forward will require providers to select six (6) CQMs that best represent their scope of practice.
+National Quality Domain Restrictions have been lifted All CQMs were manually entered.